What Not to Eat When Pregnant

 If you’re eating bacon, make sure it’s cooked thoroughly.
 It’s best to avoid deli meats and hot dogs while you’re pregnant, but if you can’t resist, make sure you heat them to at least 165 degrees Fahrenheit, or until they start to produce steam.

-Low-fat dairy products, such as skim milk, mozzarella cheese, and cottage cheese, can play a great role in a healthy pregnancy diet, but you should avoid unpasteurized milk and cheeses while pregnant.
+Low-fat dairy products, such as skim milk, mozzarella cheese, and cottage cheese, can play a great role in a healthy pregnancy diet as they contain calcium, but you should avoid unpasteurized milk and cheeses while pregnant.
 These can lead to foodborne illnesses like listeriosis.
 This is why it’s a good idea to avoid foods like unpasteurized Brie, feta, queso blanco, queso fresco, and blue cheeses while pregnant.

 Like dairy foods, eggs are also highly nutritious, but you should avoid raw and undercooked eggs.
 Raw eggs can be contaminated with harmful bacteria, which can be risky for anyone, but especially pregnant women.